devtron-labs/devtron/docs/user-guide/creating-application/deployment-template.md

 {% hint style="warning" %}
 ### Note
 After you select and save a chart type for a given application, you won't be able to change it later.
 Make sure to choose the correct chart type before saving.
-You can select a chart from [Devtron Charts](#from-devtron-charts) or [Custom Charts](#from-custom-charts).
+You can select a chart from [Devtron Charts](#from-devtron-charts) or other [Deployment Charts](#from-deployment-charts).
 {% endhint %}

 ### From Devtron Charts